MBugdol/home-server/server/README.md

 - Python3 and pip - you can download them from [here](https://www.python.org/downloads/).

 Step-by-step tutorial for launching this project:
 1. Use CMake to launch the top-level CMakeLists.txt.
-You can do this by using the 'cmake --build <output_dir>' command,
+You can do this by using the `cmake --build <output_dir>` command,
 2. Wait for the CMake process to finish - it creates a virtual Python environment, compiles the C++ library into a dynamic library and initializes the whole dependency chain for you,
 3. Run main.py - that's all!

-You can also launch the server from the Python terminal using 'uvicorn main:app' command.
+You can also launch the server from the Python terminal using `uvicorn main:app` command.
 This is a basic server launch command - see [uvicorn.org](https://www.uvicorn.org/#command-line-options) for all of the possible options.